 Find out what training the sonographer has had

 If your scan is being performed by a sonographer, you can ask what training they've had and if they are on a register.

 The Consortium for the Accreditation of Sonographic Education (CASE) checks whether training courses for sonographers meet certain standards.

 Not all training is accredited by CASE and sonographers do not have to go on CASE accredited courses.
-But if someone has completed a CASE accredited course, this shows their training has at least met some basic standards.
+But if someone has completed a CASE accredited course, this shows their training has at least met the UK standard.

 Register of sonographers